calimero-project/calimero-server/README.md

 	- `allowNetworkMonitoring`: allow connection requests in KNX busmonitor layer
 	- `udpPort` (optional): UDP port of the control endpoint to listen for incoming connection requests of that service container, defaults to KNXnet/IP standard port "3671"
 	-  `listenNetIf` (optional): network interface to listen for connection requests, e.g., `"any"` or `"eth1"`, defaults to host default network interface
 	- `reuseCtrlEP`: reuse the KNXnet/IP control endpoint (UDP/IP) for subsequent tunneling connections.
 If reuse is enabled, no list of additional KNX individual addresses is required (see below).
 Reuse is only possible if the individual address is not yet assigned to a connection, and if KNXnet/IP routing is not activated.
+This implies that by reusing the control endpoint at most 1 connection can be established at a time.

 * `<knxAddress type="individual">7.1.1</knxAddress>`: the individual address of the service container (has to match the KNX subnet!)
-* `<routingMcast>` (optional): the multicast group used by the service container with KNXnet/IP routing, defaults to the IP multicast address 224.0.23.12
+* `<routingMcast>` (optional): the multicast group used by the service container with KNXnet/IP routing, defaults to the IP multicast address 224.0.23.12.
+If the `routing` attribute is set to `false`, this setting has no effect
 * `<knxSubnet>` settings of the KNX subnet the service container shall communicate with.
-The `knxSubnet` element text contains identifiers specific to the KNX subnet interface type, i.e., IP address[:port], or USB interface name/ID, constructor arguments, ...
+The `knxSubnet` element text contains identifiers specific to the KNX subnet interface type, i.e., IP address[:port] for IP-based interfaces, or USB interface name/ID for KNX USB interfaces, constructor arguments for user-supplied network links, ....
 Attributes:
 	- `type`: interface type to KNX subnet, one of "ip", "knxip", "usb", "ft12", "tpuart", "virtual", "emulate", "user-supplied"
-	- `medium` (optional): KNX transmission medium, one of "tp1" (default), "pl110", "pl132", "knxip", "rf"
+	- `medium` (optional): KNX transmission medium, one of "tp1" (default), "pl110", "knxip", "rf"
 	- `listenNetIf` (KNX IP only): network interface for KNX IP communication
 	- `domainAddress` (open media only): domain address for power-line or RF transmission medium
 	- `class` (user-supplied KNX subnet type only): class name of a user-supplied KNXNetworkLink to use for subnet communication